Creating and Managing Datasets

 If the dataset is created on a business view, you can add filter condition for it in the same way as you add conditions for a predefined filter in the business view.

-- Select Add Condition to add a condition line.
+- Select the Add Condition button to add a condition line.

 - From the field drop-down list, select the field to be filtered.
 The field can be any DBField in the query resource, or a parameter or valid formula of these DBFields in the same catalog data source as the query resource.

-- From the operator drop-down list, select the operator with which to compose the filter expression.
+- From the operator drop-down list, set the operator with which to compose the filter expression.

 You can specify an empty string as the value for a field of String type, by simply leaving the text box blank (value length=0).
-If you would like to filter space string (one or more spaces) and empty string, create a formula with the statement
+If you would like to filter space string (one or more spaces) as well as empty string, create a formula with the statement

 Trim(@Field)which transforms the spaces into empty string, then use the formula to replace the field itself on which the condition is based.

-- Repeat the preceding steps to add more condition lines and define the logic relationship between the condition lines: "And" or "Or".
+- Select Add Condition to add more condition lines and define the logic (And or Or) between the condition lines.

 - A dataset is created based on another data resource and the data resource itself can also be applied with a filter.
-You may want to know the differences between the filters.
-Select here for more information.
+You may want to know the differences between the filters. go here for details.

-- You can also add/remove the data fields in a dataset or filter a dataset while creating a data component using a query resource with the component wizard.
-To do this, select More Options and select Existing Dataset in the Data screen of the wizard, then select an existing dataset and select Edit.
-In the Dataset Editor dialog box, edit the dataset as required.
+- You can also add/remove the data fields in a dataset or filter a dataset while creating a data component using a query resource with the report wizard.
+To do this, select the More Options button and select the Existing Dataset radio button in the Data screen of the wizard, then select an existing dataset and select the Edit button.
+In the Dataset Editor, edit the dataset as required.

-- You can also filter a dataset created from a query resource by selecting the Dataset Filter button on the toolbar of the Data panel.
+- A dataset created from a query resource can also be filtered by selecting the Dataset Filter button on the toolbar of the Data panel.

-- You cannot filter the following SQL type of data: Db.SQL_BINARY, Db.SQL_BLOB, Db.SQL_CLOB, Db.SQL_LONGVARCHAR, Db.SQL_LONGVARBINARY, Db.SQL_VARBINARY, and Db.SQL_OTHER.
+Note: The following SQL type of data cannot be filtered: Db.SQL_BINARY, Db.SQL_BLOB, Db.SQL_CLOB, Db.SQL_LONGVARCHAR, Db.SQL_LONGVARBINARY, Db.SQL_VARBINARY and Db.SQL_OTHER.

 You can enlarge or decrease the scope of retrieved data for a dataset, and therefore make a balanceable decision between better performance and special usage cases/demands.
-However, you cannot apply this feature to datasets created from business views; for these datasets, you can use the Prefetch property on the business views for similar purpose.
+However, this feature is not supported on datasets created from business views so only works for page reports that are created using query resources.
+For datasets created on business views, you can make use of the Prefetch property on the business views.

-- In the Dataset List box, select the dataset that you want to optimize.
+- In the Dataset List box select the dataset with the name you want to optimize.

-- Select Optimize Dataset.
-Designer displays the Optimize Dataset dialog box.
+- Select the Optimize Dataset button.
+The Optimize Dataset dialog appears.